wmougharbel/42-FdF/README.md

     Color Mapping: Elevations are mapped to colors, creating a visually appealing representation of the landscape.
 Lower elevations may be blue, while higher elevations can be red, for example.

-    User Interaction: You can navigate through the terrain, zoom in/out, and rotate it to explore different parts of the landscape.
+    User Interaction: You can navigate through the terrain, zoom in/out, and change the perspective to explore different parts of the landscape.

     Bonus Features: FdF encourages creativity by offering bonus features, such as gradient coloring and smoothing algorithms, to enhance the visual quality of the terrain.